17 COVID-19 recoveries today. | SMN NEWS

-PHILIPSBURG:— As of November 30th, there were three (3) persons who tested positive for COVID-19; however, there was a recovery rate of seventeen (17) persons; bringing the total active cases to eighty (80).
-The total number of confirmed cases is now one thousand and sixty- six (1069).
+PHILIPSBURG:— As of December 3rd, there were thirteen (13) persons who tested positive for COVID-19; however there was a recovery rate of seventeen (17) persons; bringing the total active cases to eighty- seven (87).
+The total number of confirmed cases is now one thousand one hundred and five (1105).

-The Collective Prevention Services (CPS) are monitoring seventy- five (75) people in home isolation.
-Five (5) patients are currently hospitalized at the St. Maarten Medical Center.
+The Collective Prevention Services (CPS) are monitoring eighty-three (83) people in home isolation.
+Four (4) patients are currently hospitalized at the St. Maarten Medical Center.
 The total number of deaths due to COVID-19 remains at twenty- five (25).

 View comments